 Prior to approval by the Company's stockholders on April 26, 2006 of the NCR 2006 Stock Incentive Plan (SIP), the NCR Management Stock Plan (MSP) was the principal vehicle through which equity grants were made to our employees and directors.
-The MSP provided for the grant of several different forms of stock-based benefits, including stock options to purchase shares of NCR common stock.
+The MSP provided for the grant of several different forms of stockbased benefits, including stock options to purchase shares of NCR common stock.
 Stock options under the MSP were generally granted at the fair market value of the common stock at the date of grant, had a ten-year term and vested within four years of the grant date.
 Grants that were issued before 1998 generally had a four-year vesting period, grants from 1998 through 2003 had a three-year vesting period, and grants issued in 2004 and after generally had a four-year vesting period.
 As a result of approval of the SIP by the Company's stockholders, NCR discontinued the MSP, except that awards previously granted and outstanding under the MSP remain outstanding.
+The SIP is now the principle vehicle through which equity grants are made to our employees and directors.